mellamadrama/Bookish_Fun/README.md

 - After garnering 20 points, users will see the End Of Game page, which congratulates them and adds the points earned from the game to their profile.

 - In mobile view, the navigation bar simply becomes a dropdown bar and showing the user that they are in the End of Game page, whereas in the desktop view, the navigation bar is at the top as usual.

-### Game Exit
-- When the user wants to quit halfway, the user will be brought to this page.
-Upon clicking this button and going into this page, all points earned during the game will be lost.
-After clicking into this page, users can decide between going back to the game, despite all points being reset, or to return to the home page.

-- In desktop view, the navigation bar is displayed in its entirety at the top, whereas in mobile view, it is displayed as a dropdown bar with the header showing the user that they are currently in the Exit Game page.

 ### Profile
 - The Profile page shows the users username and points they have earned so far.
 It also allows for users to log out of the account, or to login/signup if the user is currently without an account and playing on a guest account.